Pancreatic Cancer Research Projects

 Development of innovative therapies

 In many diseases like melanoma or lung cancer, immunotherapy, which turns the body’s immune system against the cancer cells, has shown dramatic effects on survival.
 Unfortunately, many of these drugs have failed to benefit pancreatic cancer.
-The Pancreatic Moon Shot has been aggressively investigating how to develop immunotherapy into a viable treatment option for pancreatic cancer patients by focusing on turning the primary immune cells in the body, called T cells, into more powerful cancer killers.
+We are investigating how to develop immunotherapy into a viable treatment option for pancreatic cancer patients by focusing on turning the primary immune cells in the body, called T cells, into more powerful cancer killers.
 We’ve successfully isolated T cells from patients and increased their activity in the laboratory.
 We then re-inject large volumes of these powerful immune cells back into patients to more effectively fight their tumor.
-A new clinical trial is currently enrolling patients to observe if this technology will generate a significant response.
+A clinical trial is observing if this technology will generate a significant response.
 In addition, we’ve identified several tumor signatures that are shared between pancreatic cancer patients.
 These shared signatures can then be used to engineer T cells to better recognize pancreatic cancer tissue at a more universal level.
 These “off-the-shelf” T cells can then be used to treat any patient, and could make a significant impact in the clinic.

 We’re also addressing the challenging and potentially risky nature of tissue biopsy collection and analysis.
 Our novel liquid biopsy program enables the complete genomic characterization of every patient’s tumor using only a single vial of blood.
 This technology places us in a unique position to “match” patients to the best trial without the need for them to undergo invasive tissue biopsies.
 This personalized program operates in collaboration with the Moon Shots Program's APOLLO platform and the information collected from this study will guide drug development and allow clinicians to track a patient’s response to therapy.